neoclide/neoclide-client/Readme.md

 See detailed in `example/index.html`

-You can run the example by using `node example/cli.js` after installation.
+You can run the example by using `node example/cli.js` after clone the repo and electron-rebuild.

 ## Configuration

-`neovim-editor` have some properties which allowed to specify how neovim-editor works before attched.
+`neovim-editor` have some properties which allows specify how neovim-editor works before attched.

+None of them are required.

 * `font-size`: font size for rendering, default `14`
 * `font`: font family for rendering, default `monospace`